ryantd42/NY-Legislative-Git/2023/A6889A-2023/bill.md

  TO ANY FINDINGS ON THE MERITS IN THE UNDERLYING ARBITRATION.
-  (C)  IF  THE EMPLOYEE OR CONSUMER WITHDRAWS THE CLAIM FROM ARBITRATION AND PROCEEDS IN A COURT OF COMPETENT JURISDICTION PURSUANT TO  PARAGRAPH (I)  OF  SUBDIVISION  (B)  OF  THIS SECTION, BOTH OF THE FOLLOWING SHALL
+  (C)  IF  THE EMPLOYEE OR CONSUMER WITHDRAWS THE CLAIM FROM ARBITRATION AND PROCEEDS IN A COURT OF COMPETENT JURISDICTION PURSUANT TO  PARAGRAPH
+ A. 6889--A  4

+ (I)  OF  SUBDIVISION  (B)  OF  THIS SECTION, BOTH OF THE FOLLOWING SHALL
  APPLY:
   (I) THE EMPLOYEE OR CONSUMER MAY BRING A MOTION, OR A SEPARATE ACTION, TO  RECOVER  ALL ATTORNEYS' FEES AND ALL COSTS ASSOCIATED WITH THE ABAN- DONED ARBITRATION PROCEEDING.
-THE RECOVERY OF ARBITRATION FEES, INTER- EST, AND RELATED ATTORNEYS' FEES SHALL BE WITHOUT REGARD TO ANY FINDINGS ON THE MERITS IN THE UNDERLYING ACTION OR ARBITRATION; AND
+THE RECOVERY OF ARBITRATION  FEES,  INTER- EST, AND RELATED ATTORNEYS' FEES SHALL BE WITHOUT REGARD TO ANY FINDINGS ON THE MERITS IN THE UNDERLYING ACTION OR ARBITRATION; AND (II) THE COURT SHALL IMPOSE SANCTIONS ON THE DRAFTING PARTY IN ACCORD- ANCE WITH THIS CHAPTER.
- A. 6889  4

-  (II) THE COURT SHALL IMPOSE SANCTIONS ON THE DRAFTING PARTY IN ACCORD- ANCE WITH THIS CHAPTER.
   (D)  IF  THE EMPLOYEE OR CONSUMER CONTINUES IN ARBITRATION PURSUANT TO